mleprince018/azure-certifications/DP-900 Azure Data Fundamentals.md

 - Many data visualization tools out there like Excel, widgets in notebooks...
 - If you need enterprise-scale biz analytics, and an integrated tool that can support complex data modeling, interactive reporting and secured sharing... then you need POWER BI

 - **PowerBI** : suite of tools & services that data analysts can use to build interactive data viz for biz users
-- typical workflow begins with **Power BI desktop**
+- Generally begins with **Power BI desktop** (only works on Windows)
     - you can import data from a range of data sources, combine & org data from all sources into an analytics data model & create reports that contain interactive viz of the data
+    - can do reporting & do basic data modeling and supports more data sources (SQL DB, Spark, etc...)
-- With reports created, you publish them to **Power BI Service** - a cloud service where reports can then be consumed by biz users in browser or *Power BI mobile app*
+- With reports created, you publish them to **Power BI Service** - a [SaaS cloud service](app.powerbi.com) where reports can then be consumed by biz users in browser or *Power BI mobile app*
     - Full functionality for viewing reports is within the desktop app
+    - Report visuals within your PowerBI reports can be published to a particular dashboard, so that your different users with different reports can all feed and create a comprehensive dashboard
 - Power BI Service can be set to refresh the data on regular intervals, share reports with others, and define dashboards/apps that combine related reports into a single, easy to consume location
+- **PowerBI Report Builder** - standalone tool to author reports - for pdfs or printed reports

+1. Create a report with PowerBI Service/Desktop or Report Builder
+2. Share it to PowerBI service
+3. View & interact with report and create dashboards using PowerBI service
+4. can access from PowerBI Mobile as needed

 ### Data Modeling Concepts
 > NOTE: This is not the analytics and statistical analysis of data modeling - this is reporting data structure